 Elder law planning usually begins with a crisis.
 As the result of a catastrophic illness or disability, a spouse or parent faces admission to a rehabilitation and therapy facility, assisted living facility or nursing home.
 The spouse/family fears that everything the incapacitated person saved during his or her lifetime may be at risk.
 The bad news is that the answer is yes; the good news is that it doesn’t have to be.

-Macri Law Group in East Hanover, New Jersey, offer services in all areas of elder law and estate planning.
+Macri & Associates, LLC in East Hanover, New Jersey, offer services in all areas of elder law and estate planning.
 You can read general information about these areas below and reach out to us for more in-depth information about your specific situation.

 Asset Preservation / Medicaid Planning